Name

 On-chip memory

-Typically, an eCos platform HAL port will expect a RedBoot image to be programmed into boot memory for development, and the board would boot this image from reset.
+An alternative to H/W debugging using an external adapter is for RedBoot to be installed as the application started by the IMX boot process.
 RedBoot provides GDB stub functionality so it is then possible to download and debug stand-alone and eCos applications via the gdb debugger using serial interfaces or other debug channels.
-The JTAG interface may also be used for development if a suitable JTAG adaptor is available.
 If RedBoot is present it may also be used to manage the external flash memory.
-For production purposes, applications are programmed into external FLASH and may be self-booting.
+For RedBoot based production purposes, applications are programmed into external FLASH and may be self-booting.
 Applications may also be loaded into memory using a RedBoot startup script.
+RedBoot has a memory and performance impact on applications if they are configured to use RedBoot provided functionality.
+The use of the simple BootUp world instead of RedBoot means that there is no performance or memory impact on the final standalone application started by the boot process.

 Cache Handling